wschreyer/PENTrack/README.md

 ### ALGLIB

+[ALGLIB](http://www.alglib.net) is used to do 1D and 2D interpolation for field calculations.
-[ALGLIB](http://www.alglib.net) provides numerical optimization and integration routines required for the MicroRoughness model for UCN interaction with matter.
+It also provides numerical optimization and integration routines required for the MicroRoughness model for UCN interaction with matter.

 It is included in the repository.

-### interp2d and GSL

-[interp2d](http://github.com/diazona/interp2d.git) provides a bicubic interpolation routine based on the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
-The interp2d code is included in the repository.
-It can be downloaded by executing `git submodule init` and `git submodule update`.
-The libgsl-dev package should be available for all major Linux distributions.

 ### libtricubic